Manage Candidates (Early Adopter) Overview

 Frequently Asked Questions

 Suggested Referrals, New Submissions, and Active Applicants will appear in the table.
 These candidates are all associated with jobs and will appear with their current status and requisition.
+Inactive internal candidates who are eligible for rehire will appear; however, inactive internal candidates who are not eligible for rehire, will not appear.
 Job seekers who used “Connect With Us” but have not applied to or been suggested for a job will not be displayed.
-Additionally, candidates who were closed with a disposition that is excluded from the candidate bank will not be displayed.

 For more information about dispositions, see the Requisition and Applicant Preferences - Dispositions topic in Online Help.